bagisto/bagisto-docs/docs/1.x/introduction/installation.md

 php artisan serve
 ```

-### How to login as admin:
+### How to log in to your domain as an admin:

-Go to `https://example.com/admin/`, in case you used `php artisan bagisto:install` use the following credentials
+Go to `https://example.com/admin/`, in case `php artisan bagisto:install` is opted, use the following credentials.
 ```
 email: admin@example.com
 password: admin123
 ```

-### How to login as customer
+### How to log in to your domain as a customer
-You can directly register `https://example.com/customer/register` as a customer and then login.
+You can directly register on `https://example.com/customer/register` as a customer, and then log in to your domain.